hardikjha/yt-clone/README.md

-YouTube Clone - MERN Stack
+## YouTube Clone - MERN Stack

-A responsive YouTube-like video platform built with **React (frontend)**, **Node.js + Express (backend)**, and **MongoDB (database)**.\
+A YouTube-like video platform built with **React (frontend)**, **Node.js + Express (backend)**, and **MongoDB (database)**.\
-It allows users to upload, watch, like/dislike videos, add/edit/delete comments, and view suggested videos.
+It allows users to watch, like/dislike videos, add/edit/delete comments, and view suggested videos.

 ------------------------------------------------------------------------